-The allowance must be apportioned for an asset that has not been used throughout the year of assessment for the purposes of trade.
-This would apply, for example, in the year of assessment in which an asset is acquired or disposed of.
-Similarly, the allowance will not be available once an asset has been decommissioned or mothballed since it will have ceased to be 'used'.
+The allowance for a qualifying asset that has not been used for the purposes of trade throughout the year of assessment must be apportioned.
+This would apply, for example, to an asset acquired and brought into use during the year of assessment or an asset disposed of during the year of assessment (see 4.3.8).
+Similarly, the allowance will not be available once an asset has been decommissioned or mothballed since it will have ceased to be "used" by the taxpayer.

-4.2 Value of an asset for purposes of section 11(e)
+4.2 Value of a qualifying asset for purposes of section 11(e)